 Only work that involves the delivery of pro bono legal servicesas defined for the purposes of the Target should be reported.

 Many firms and organisations have Community Service and Corporate Social Responsibility programs under which their lawyers and non-lawyers provide a broad range of community service work.
 Examples of this include literacy and mentoring work, and volunteering to provide services at community organisations.
 These programs may also involve the firm or organisation donating to charities.
 These activities do not fall within the definition of “pro bono legal services” and should not be reported.

-Signatories should calculate the number of FTE lawyers for the year by using the average of the number of FTE lawyers at the first day and the last day of the reporting financial year.1
+Signatories should calculate the number of full-time equivalent (FTE) lawyers for the year by using the average of the number of FTE lawyers at the first day and the last day of the reporting financial year.1

 (FTE lawyers at 1 July + FTE lawyers at 30 June) ÷ 2

 “Firm’s lawyers”2 or “in-house legal team’s lawyers”,3 as applicable, includes law graduates not yet admitted to legal practice and thus their pro bono hours should be reported.
 It does not include paralegals, and their hours should not be reported as pro bono hours.

 Signatories have the option of separately reporting paralegal hours where the work performed is of a legal nature and would otherwise be charged to the client if it were a commercial matter.

 Time recorded for the purpose of delivering pro bono legal services should be treated in the same way that work performed for commercial clients is treated.
 In this respect, each signatory firm’s or in-house legal team’s policies for the treatment of travel time should apply to their pro bono legal work.

 Each signatory should have systems in place to ensure that accurate records are kept of the pro bono legal work performed.